 1. Personal Branding Is No Longer Optional

-How will you know how to position and present yourself?
+- How to position and present yourself?

-How will you know what kind of content to write about yourself?
+- What kind of content to write about yourself?

 You’ll end up with generic content in your resume, biography, LinkedIn profile, etc., trying to cover too many bases.
 Your content probably won’t resonate with anyone.
 And it won’t differentiate you from the competition.